iDerly/iDerly-backend/README.md

 #### Return
 - `status`: 0 on success, -1 otherwise
-- `message`: array of error messages; or list of elder under care of caregiver with its photos: [device_id, name, base-64 encoded image]
+- `message`: array of error messages; or list of elder under care of caregiver with its photos: [user_id, name, base-64 encoded image]

 ### View elder profile